 Don’t Compare Your New Life to Your Old One

-When dealing with relocation depression, it’s important to remember that comparing your new life to the one you had in your old home will only lead to further unhappiness.
+When dealing with moving depression, it’s important to remember that comparing your new life to the one you had in your old home will only lead to further unhappiness.
 After all, every place is different and not everything will be the same.
 It may take some time for you to find your footing in a new location, so don’t be too hard on yourself if it doesn’t happen immediately.

 To help break away from comparisons, make an effort to actively appreciate what your new location has to offer.
 Spend some time exploring the area, taking in all of its unique aspects, and discovering its local gems.
 Instead of focusing on what’s missing or different in your new home, think of all the possibilities it holds for you.
 A change of scenery can open the door to countless opportunities, so give yourself time to take advantage of them.